maleianefernando/Student-managment-system/README.md

 ```
 ./mvnw spring-boot:run
 ```
+##### Run option
+If your are machine are not able to run the app using this commands tou can just run on your IDE going to the run button.

 #### 5. Login Process
 Now [http://localhost:9090/](http://localhost:9090/) open your browser and sign in any account.

 ##### 6. Credentials
-The username is the name of the student and the password is the student birthdate in the format ```ddmmyyy```
+The username is the name of the student and the password is the student birthdate in the format ```ddmmyyy```.

 ## Author
 Fernando Paulo Maleiane